RobGaughan/Infrastructure-For-AD-Azure/README.md

 ### Create Client VM
 While we are waiting on the Domain-Controller-1 VM to restart this would be a good time to set up the client VM

+#### Client VM DNS Configuration

+Before we create the VM it is important to understand what we will be doing to simplify this I created the diagram below

+On the left/orange section are the azure defaults, when we create the client VM and when we created the Domain-Controller-1 VM those are the default settings

+On the right/blue section is what we will be confiuring our  Domain-Controller-1 VM and soon to be Client-1 VM

+Do do this configuration we will need to do the following steps:
+1. Configure a static IP on  Domain-Controller-1
+2. Then we must tell Client-1 to use Domain-Controller-1 as its DNS server as well as joining it to the Active Directory Domain

 ![image](https://github.com/user-attachments/assets/442b6ccc-d2b7-4c64-b852-ded4a8109c55)